-- 0-Loop Only
+0-Loop Only

-- 1-Point to Point Only

-- 2-Loop Preferred, Otherwise Point to Point (default)

-- 3-Point to Point, Otherwise Loop
+- 1-Point to Point Only ← Recommended for V-SERIES Arrays Direct-Attached - 2-Loop Preferred, Otherwise Point to Point (default) - 3-Point to Point, Otherwise Loop

 Data Rate

 An HBA port is normally set to auto-detect the maximum speed possible when connected to a switch or storage port.
 A Fibre Channel Array can use auto-speed negotiation.